 Her sales staff are starting to come to terms with the situation.
 Many who initially stayed at home for fear of infection have now returned to work.
 Her employees are also increasingly finding solutions for their childcare difficulties.
 Balzer: "What's more, they're realising that we've been working like this for two weeks now and there have been no new infections."
 This is also reassuring for the business owner.
 She has, however, had to limit the opening hours in one of her shops: The shop in Wantzenau now closes at 13:00.
 This was necessary to relieve the strain on the staff.

 The customers also seem to be putting their initial panic gradually behind them.
 The stockpiling is over for the time being, observes Jacqueline Balzer, who became president of the International Butchers' Confederation (IBC) at the beginning of the year.
 Nevertheless, many are still buying twice as much as usual.
 As a consequence, however, they are now coming in less often.
 Like many of her colleagues, including those in Germany, she is currently experiencing sales levels which are otherwise only seen at Christmas.
 Balzer also believes that the increased amounts now being bought are due to the fact that the usual opportunities for out-of-home consumption have now disappeared: the schools and daycare centres are closed, no companies or canteens are open, the restaurants are all shuttered.
 "Many more people are cooking at home."
 The corona crisis is therefore bringing new customers into her shops that she has never seen before.
+Her three butchery shops are located in La Wantzenau, Mundolsheim and Vendenheim north of Strasbourg, small towns of around 6,000 inhabitants each, reports the IBC President in an interview with fleischwirtschaft.de.
+As the only local butcher's shops in their respective towns, they are playing a vital role in keeping food supplies flowing to the local population.

 And it is a situation which is now proving particularly lucrative.
 This is because strict curfew regulations have been imposed across France as a whole and in Alsace in particular.
 Citizens are now only allowed to move within a one kilometre radius of their place of residence.
 It is logged every time they leave the house, and they must use the nearest shops.
 Jogging and walking are now banned.
 Employees even need a certificate from their employer to get to work.
 This also applies to the employees of the Riedinger-Balzer butchery, which Jacqueline runs together with her two sons Jacques and Samuel Balzer.